-For post-construction BMPs to continue to function in accordance with their original design and installation, annual inspections are required by the City's NPDES permit.
-The Owner of the project is required to have these annual inspections performed and must then submit the required Annual Inspection Form to the City.
-The Annual Inspection Form shall provide documentation concerning the condition of each facility in terms of vegetative cover, erosion that may be occurring, the condition of inlets into the pond and the pond outlet, embankment conditions, and any maintenance required and/or performed.
-The City shall evaluate the documentation submitted to confirm that the storm water management facilities are continuing to function as designed.
+For post-construction BMPs to continue to function in accordance with their original design and installation, annual inspections are required.
+The Owner of the project is required to have these annual inspections performed and must then submit the required annual inspection form to the City.
+The annual inspection form provides documentation concerning the condition of each post-construction stormwater management, and any maintenance required and/or performed.
+The City shall evaluate the documentation submitted to confirm that the stormwater management facilities are continuing to function as designed.